 Rutland Tourism Data from STEAM

 Discover Rutland has been tracking tourism data using STEAM (Scarborough Tourism Economic Activity Monitor) since 2008.
-The latest results for 2019 data were received in 2020 and can be seen below.
-Here are some headlines (note that visitors to Rutland Water were drastically reduced during 2019 due to an algae problem):
+The latest results for 2020 data were received in 2021 and can be seen below.
+2020 was an extremely unusual year due to the affects of the covid pandemic.

 STEAM is derived from a model and provides Local, Regional and National Governments in the UK and Internationally with timely estimates of the monthly and annual value, volume and impact of tourism in specified areas.